The Particle Problem in Classical Gravity: A historical note on 1941: Generalizations to unified field theories

 where $T^{\mu}_{\nu}$ is the stress-tensor.
-Then, this allows to reobtain Einstein's conclusion in a rather simple way by noticing that the vanishing of $T_{\mu \nu}$ in the interior of $V$ implies that the mass $m$ of the asymptotically flat spherically symmetric solution also vanishes.
+Then, this allows to reobtain Einstein's conclusion in a rather simple way by noticing that the vanishing of $T_{\mu \nu}$ in the interior of $V$ implies that the mass $m$ of the asymptotically flat spherically symmetric solution vanishes as well.
+This observation leads to extend the Einstein's no-go theorem to the case of the non-symmetric Einstein-Straus theory, in which the tensor $T^{\mu}_{\nu}$ turns out to be replaced by an analogue$\ ^*T^{\mu}_{\nu}$, naturally defined by